 Just as many of us suffer from seasonal allergies in the spring and fall, so too can our cats and dogs!
-Allergies are the most common culprit of atopic dermatitis and other skin conditions in pets, and city-dwellers in Chicago are no better off.
+Cat and dog allergies are the most common culprit of atopic dermatitis and other skin conditions in pets, and city-dwellers in Chicago are no better off.
 With the amount of greenery in the city, plenty of pollens and other allergens are around to affect both us and our pets.
 At South Loop Animal Hospital, our goal is to offer your pet relief with allergy management medication as well as treatments for the skin conditions themselves.

 Get your pet relief from the allergies!

-Common Pet Allergens & Symptoms
+Common Pet Allergens and Symptoms

 Many of the same allergens that affect us, affect our pets.
 Some of the most common include:

 - Dust and dust mites

 - Flea bites (flea allergy dermatitis)

 Cat and dog allergies can also be caused by food ingredients, as well as certain materials including plastics, rubber, fabrics, and more.
 Signs that your pet may have an allergy include:

 - Hair loss

 - Chewing of the paws